phwl/elec3608-lab/labs/lab3-brjmp/README.md

     tb.stop_gtkwave()

 ```
-From your host, you can run docker using:
+From your host, you can run docker (you may need to modify the Makefile for your system) using:

 ```bash
 (base) phwl@AHJ7LDH57JP rv3608b.soln % make rundocker